Hellowlol/bw_plex/README.md

   create_hash_table_from_themes  Create a hashtable from the themes. find_theme_youtube             Iterate over all your shows and downloads
                                  the...
-  fix_shitty_theme               Set the correct fingerprint of the show
-                                 in...
-  match                          Manual match for a file. process                        Manual process some/all eps. test_task watch                          Start watching the server for stuff to do.
+  fix_shitty_theme               Set the correct fingerprint of the show in... match                          Manual match for a file. process                        Manual process some/all eps. set_manual_theme_time          Set a manual start and end time for a theme. watch                          Start watching the server for stuff to do.
 ```